cmateu/PyMGC3/README.rst

 The required command line arguments are:

-1- parameter_file: the name of the parameter file to be used 2- data_file: the name of catalogue/data file to be used 3- outfile_extension: an extension to be used for the output file
+1- `parameter_file`: the name of the parameter file to be used 2- data_file: the name of catalogue/data file to be used 3- outfile_extension: an extension to be used for the output file